anthem53/AutoActivityManager/README.md

 + setting env part in table
 + To modify Name in table
 + To add the open folder function in right click.
++ To make it possible to execute EXE file